YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ### Output Format

-The number of safe area in the battlefield of Red Alert 2.
+The number of safe areas in the battlefield of Red Alert 2.

 ### Sample with Explanation